 NOAA is committed to advancing equity and support for underserved communities.
-The NOAA MDP strongly encourages applicants (and when relevant, subawardees) to incorporate diversity, equity, inclusion, justice, and accessibility through proactive, meaningful, and equitable community engagement in the identification, design, and/or implementation of proposed projects.
-Applicants may demonstrate this in a variety of ways, and examples include, but are not limited to, working in or with underserved communities, working with stakeholders for whom there is currently limited direct engagement on marine debris issues, encouraging diverse perspectives from project leaders and partners (including, but not limited to, sectors, age, career stage, gender, ethnicity, disability, geography), incorporating different learning or engagement approaches into the project, or translation of resources/signage into other languages (see signage requirements in sections IV.B.4 Budget Justification and VI.B.2 Special Award Conditions).
-Greater consideration will be given to projects that propose to work in areas with underserved communities that have been historically marginalized and overburdened by pollution.
+The NOAA MDP strongly encourages applicants to incorporate diversity, equity, inclusion, justice, and accessibility when writing their proposals and performing their work.
+Applicants may demonstrate this in a variety of ways, and examples include, but are not limited to, working in or with under resourced or underserved communities, working with stakeholders for whom there is currently limited direct engagement on marine debris issues, encouraging diverse perspectives from project leaders and partners (including, but not limited to, sectors, age, career stage, gender, ethnicity, disability, geography), incorporating different learning or engagement approaches into the project, or translation of resources/signage into other languages (see signage requirements in sections IV.B.4 Budget Justification and VI.B.2 Special Award Conditions).
+Greater consideration will be given to projects that propose to work in areas with disadvantaged communities that have been historically marginalized and overburdened by pollution.